tzeikob/replica/README.md

   --replSet rs0
 ```

-> Note, make sure the `host` port matches the `exposed` port in case you've used the `--port` argument explicitly, otherwise the replication will fail to intitiate.
+> Note, the `host` port should match the `exposed` port the mongod is running at, otherwise you will not be able to resolve connections from the host to the replica set.

-then add the following rule in your `/etc/hosts` file,
+then add the following rule in your `/etc/hosts` file where `any-name` is the name of the container,

 ```
 127.0.0.1 any-name